LGBT Rights in Gorontalo

 ?

-LGBT discrimination in Gorontalo is illegal in some contexts.
+LGBT discrimination in Gorontalo is unknown.

 Current status